 The mountain I faced was to do with having to build my own parenting toolkit from scratch, looking at what the research said about a child’s needs, regardless of culture.

 As I climbed that mountain, I kept falling over and rolling backward whenever I came across something that was lacking in my own childhood.

-It is a story of coming to terms with and accepting my own childhood, trying to build and sustain a relationship with my parents despite our differences and learning how to create an environment, along with my husband, for someone else’s childhood and foundations.
+It is a story of coming to terms with and accepting my own childhood, trying to rebuild and sustain a relationship with my parents despite our differences and learning how to create an environment, along with my husband, for someone else’s childhood and foundations.

 Genre: Humour, Memoir, Parenting